Gross Fair Market Value definition

 Examples of Gross Fair Market Value in a sentence

-• The initial Book Value of any asset contributed by a Partner to the Partnership shall be its Gross Fair Market Value on the date of contribution.
+• In addition, the Gross Asset Value of any Company asset that is distributed to a Member will be adjusted to equal the Gross Fair Market Value of the asset on the applicable date of distribution.

 • The Exit Notice shall set forth in reasonable detail the Initiating Partner's division of all assets of the Partnership, including current assets, into two groups of as nearly equal Gross Fair Market Value as possible (each, an "Asset Group"), taking into account that cable television systems included in the geographic clusters designated on Schedule V may not be divided between Asset Groups.